jadnco/cs-ia-docs/Criterion-B.md

 #### Models

-Models are essentially a group of properties that get stored in the database.
+Models are a group of properties that get stored in the database.

 An example of a model would be a `Spot`, this table represents all the properties: